Thousands of Resources, Ready to help.

 The Michigan State Historic Preservation Office (SHPO) is kicking off the process to develop the next Statewide Historic Preservation Plan, which will cover the period 2027-2034.
 This is YOUR plan, intended to help guide both the SHPO and preservation partners statewide in making meaningful progress toward preservation goals over the next eight years.

-The Future of Preservation in Michigan
+The Future of Preservation in MI

 Regional WORKSHOP Agendas and Registration: